 In many of the ways fresh peaches are eaten, they are combined with vanilla ice cream, with the ice cream being the topping.
 Turn that around and make a fresh peach topping for vanilla ice cream and you'll have an interesting dessert worthy of a celebration.

 This super easy ice cream topping recipe takes a bit of time in the fridge for the sweet, fresh peaches to give up their delicious juices, but your patience will be rewarded with a rare treat.

-Always buy homegrown peaches.
+- Always buy homegrown peaches.
 They are picked when they're ripe, not green, and that makes a big difference in taste.
-Farmer's markets or locally sourced produce at your grocery are your best bets.
+Farmer's markets or locally sourced produce at your grocer are your best bets.

 - The peach should smell wonderful and be creamy gold or yellow; some will have a characteristic blush, depending on the variety.
 Check for firmness; the peach softens up as it ripens.
 How firm you want the peaches to be when you buy them depends on when you plan to use them.
 A good idea is to buy them in several levels of firmness so they can be eaten over a period of time.
 The riper a peach is, the sweeter and juicier it is.
 But don't buy a peach if it is at all mushy.